 Undergraduate - The Recipient Must:

-be a high school graduate (including those who have passed the High School Equivalency test)
+- be a high school graduate (including those who have passed the GED test)

-have not attained age 22 by December 31st of the scholarship award year, if recipient is other than you.
+- have not attained age 22 by December 31st of the scholarship award year, if a dependent.
 There are no age restrictions when you are applying on your own behalf

 Graduate - The Recipient Must:

-not have completed more than the equivalent of one (1) year of course work toward that degree prior to scholarship award.
+- have not completed more than two matriculated semesters of work toward that degree prior to scholarship award.

 If a scholarship is awarded and you lose eligibility for the Fund benefits, the scholarship award will remain intact.